Beauty and the Beast (1991 film): Video games

 The first video game based on the film was titled Beauty and the Beast: Belle's Quest and is an action platformer for the Sega Mega Drive/Genesis.
 Developed by Software Creations, the game was released in North America in 1993.
 It is one of two video games based on the film that Sunsoft published for the Mega Drive/Genesis, the other being Beauty and The Beast: Roar of the Beast.
 Characters from the film like Gaston can help the player past tricky situations.
 As Belle, the player must reach the Beast's castle and break the spell to live happily ever after.
 To succeed, she must explore the village, forest, castle, and snowy forest to solve puzzles and mini-games while ducking or jumping over enemies.
 Belle's health is represented by a stack of blue books, which diminishes when she touches bats, rats, and other hazards in the game.
 Extra lives, keys and other items are hidden throughout the levels.
 While there is no continue or game saving ability, players can use a code to start the game at any of the seven levels.

 The second video game based on the film was titled Beauty and the Beast: Roar of the Beast and is a side-scrolling video game for the Genesis.
-As the Beast, the player must successfully complete several levels, based on scenes from the film, in order to protect the castle from invading villagers and forest animals and rescue Belle from Gaston.
+As the Beast, the player must successfully complete several levels, based on scenes from the film, to protect the castle from invading villagers and forest animals and rescue Belle from Gaston.

 The third and fourth video games based on the film are action platformers developed by Probe Software and published by Hudson Soft.
 One, titled Beauty and the Beast, was released in Europe in 1994 for the NES, while the other, Disney's Beauty and the Beast, was released in North America in July 1994 and in Europe on February 23, 1995, for the SNES.
 The entire games are played through the perspective of the Beast.
 As the Beast, the player must get Belle to fall in love so that the curse cast upon him and his castle will be broken.
 The final boss of the game is Gaston.
 The Beast can walk, jump, swipe, stomp, super stomp, and roar, the last of which is used to both damage enemies and reveal hidden objects.